hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 	})
 }
 ```
-- **Add the responder view node (Executable Synthesizer)** as : The responder node is added to the view network
+- **Add the responder FSC node (Executable Synthesizer)** as : Again, we start by adding a new FSC node definition
-  as it has been done for the `initiator`.
+  to the topology for the `responder`.
-  Though, the responder node is populated differently.
+  However, we describe the responder node differently.
-  Indeed, in the case of the responder, the node definition can be populated directly with the view factories
+  Indeed, the node definition can be populated directly with the view factories and responders.
-  and responders needed.
-  Then, then the network is bootstrapped, the responder's main go file will be synthesize on the fly.
+  Then, at network bootstrap, the integration infrastructure synthesise the responder's `main` file on the fly.
   This is the output of the synthesization:
 ```go
 package main